Credit Institutions Directive 2013: Title III, Credit institutions

 Title V concerns the rights of establishment and freedom to provide services.
 Article 35, restates the right to establish a branch in another member state, a CI must notify authorities of home member state.
 Article 40 concerns reporting requirements that host member states can require.
 Article 43 adds that host states can take emergency precautionary measures in derogation from the general rights.

-Title VI concerns relations with third countries.
+Title VI, relations with third countries

+Article 47 sets out regulations in relation to third-country branches and conditions of access for credit institutions with such branches.
+Article 48 regulates cooperation with supervisory authorities of third countries.